artfuldog/gophkeeper/README.md

 Currently server supports PASETO tokens for authentication and authorization user's request.
 Token expiration period is configurable parameter (by default equals 1800 seconds).

 For TLS valid certificate and key should be passed via flags or envvars.
 For testing purposes TLS can be disabled.
-Also you can generate self-signed with `make certs` command
+Also you can generate self-signed with `make cert` command

 ### Configuration parameters